E.H. Warkentin

-Eldon H. Warkentin (March 16, 1933) was an American politician and businessman.
+Eldon H. Warkentin (March 16, 1933 – June 1, 2025) was an American politician and businessman.

-Warkentin was born in Dolton, Turner County, South Dakota.
+Warkentin was born in Dolton, South Dakota.
 He lived in Coon Rapids, Minnesota with his wife and family.
 Warkentin went to the University of Minnesota and was a licensed public accountant.
 Warkentin served in the Minnesota House of Representatives in 1995 and 1996 and was a Republican.